charan1922/cryptotask/README.md

 # CryproTask
-A ReactJs web application for keeping track of Crypto Currencies Prices by using  CoinMarketCap JSON API.
+A ReactJs web application for keeping track of Crypto Currency Prices by using  CoinMarketCap JSON API.

 ## Build Setup